 - Grant Catalog - A grant catalog is a feature in CommunitySuite that facilitates crowdfunding for nonprofits.

-- Grantee (Profile Is) - A profile designation for profiles that have received a grant.
+- Grantee - A profile designation for profiles that have received a grant.

 - Household - A type of profile used for a couple.

 - Household Trifecta - A household profile that has individual profiles linked as household members.
-Notes, donations, profile types, opportunities, etc. can be placed on the profile they correctly pertain to, the individual or household.
+Notes, donations, profile types, opportunities, etc. can be placed on the profile to which they pertain, whether that is the individual or household profile.
 Cumulative giving of the household and household members is visible on the household donor designation.

 - Individual - A type of profile used for a person.

-- Internal Grant - The record of internal grant expense on a fund that issued from one fund in a foundation to another fund within the foundation based on spendable balances or charitable donations for a particular purpose.
+- Internal Grant - The record of internal grant expense on a fund that issued from one fund in an organization to another fund within the organization based on spendable balances or charitable donations for a particular purpose.

-- Investment Strategy - Investment strategies are used to manage a foundation's different levels of risk tolerance and time horizons for allocation of investment accounts by fund.
+- Investment Strategy - Investment strategies are used to manage an organization's different levels of risk tolerance and time horizons for allocation of investment accounts by fund.
 CommunitySuite uses these strategies to enforce the cash management functionality.

 - Invoice - A statement with a list of goods or services provided and amount due.